 Norm Winer

 In October 1969, WBCN hired 21-year old Brooklyn native and Brandeis student Norm Winer on the strength of his impressive knowledge of music.
-But, there wasn’t much work to be found at the station since all the DJ shifts were filled.
-Winer remembered, “They tried to find me something to do; since I read the New York Times every day, they hired me to be the first News Director.”
-In a department numbering only himself, Winer tore into his responsibilities with enthusiasm.
-“When all the demonstrations and protests were happening, I would bring a tape recorder with me.
-I’d get arrested, then reveal my press credentials at the last minute so I could get back to the station and broadcast the news!”
+But, there wasn’t much work to be found at the station since all deejay shifts were filled.
+“They tried to find me something to do,” he once said.
+“Since I read the New York Times every day, they hired me to be the first news director.”

-After leaving for a six month stint at CKGM-FM in Montreal, Winer was hired back at WBCN as its Program Director.
-Now the boss, Winer realized that if he ever wanted to do a normal radio shift like the others, he’d have to develop an alter-ego.
+After leaving to do a six-month stint at CKGM-FM in Montreal, Winer was hired back at WBCN as its program director.
+Now “the boss,” he soon realized that if he ever wanted to have a normal radio shift like others, he’d have to develop an alter-ego.
 “I needed a different identity so people wouldn’t apply for jobs or critique the station when I was on the air.”
 Winer became ‘Old Saxophone Joe,’ nicking the name from Bob Dylan’s 1969 song “Country Pie.”

 (by Carter Alan)